 - Selection does not always fit within budget.
 Direct Buy is great if you are looking to buy a $10 widget for $6.
 However, we had the budget for a $5 widget and couldn’t find any widgets in the $5 range.
-We spent more than we planned to spend on virtually every purchase we made through the club.
+Yes, we would get more for our money but we spent more than we planned to spend on virtually every purchase we made through the club.

 - Our tastes tend to gravitate toward $5 widget anyway.
 We would have preferred to enjoy savings on $5 widgets.
 But $5 widgets weren’t among the offerings at Best Buy.

 - We don’t always need the latest and greatest.
 Retailers have sales and sometimes sell below cost.
 Deals abound at year end closeouts and overstock sales.
 Frankly, we are often happy with last year’s model if it serves our needs.
-In ten years, there won’t be much difference between something that is ten years old and something that was state of the art nine years earlier.
+In ten years, there won’t be much difference between something that is ten years old and something that was state of the art one year later.